 Sift the flour and salt together in a bowl or on a work surface.
 In a small bowl, beat the eggs with the oil.

-When ready to cook, boil salted water and drop raviolis inside for about five to seven minutes.
+When ready to cook, boil salted water in a small stock pot and drop raviolis inside for about five to seven minutes.
 Enjoy!

 About Shanna Mallon

 Shanna holds an MA in writing from DePaul University.
 Her mantra?
 Restoring order and celebrating beauty through creative content, photography, and food.
 Shanna's work has been featured in Bon Appetit, The Kitchn, MSN.com, Everyday Health, Better Homes & Gardens, Houzz.com, Food News Journal, Food52, Zeit Magazine, Chew the World, Mom.me, Babble, Delish.com, Parade, Foodista, Entrepreneur and Ragan PR.